 - Informal social for ALL Wayne High Alumni on Saturday, July 8th at 6:00 p.m. at the City Auditorium

 - Appetizers and cash bar will be available during the social

 - Following the social, the Sons of Satan are scheduled to play.
 This open to the public.

-If your class has interest in participating in the weekend events, please contact Brandon Foote at [email protected]
+If your class has interest in participating in the weekend events, please contact Rusty Parker at [email protected].

 The Wayne Chamber of Commerce hosted Chamber Coffee at Wayne Community Schools in our newly renovated Career and Technical Education wing.
 Mr. Tony Cantrell (IT Instructor)and Miss Toni Rasmussen (Ag Education Instructor) did the honors of the ribbon cutting.
 Wayne Community Schools Power Drive car is featured in the hallway leading towards the newly renovated classrooms.

 Wayne County Farm Bureau Presents Wayne FFA with a $4,500 Donation

 Farmer’s Pride Co-Op of Battle Creek Donates $1,500 to Wayne FFA Chapter

 With 70 years difference between graduating classes, the Class of 1947 and the Class of 2017 designated their class funds to the Wayne Community Schools Foundation to add beautiful updates to the front of the Jr./Sr. High School building.
 The Class of 1947 donated two, concrete benches surrounding the flagpole to honor their classmates.
 The Class of 2017 wanted to include their mark as well.
 The recent graduates designated their class funds for landscaping to add to the beauty of the benches and building.